drashland/drash/paladin/README.md

 ### `X-Content-Type-Options`

-The Referrer-Policy header is used to tell browsers not to sniff the mime type.
+The Referrer-Policy header is used to tell browsers not to sniff the [MIME](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) type.
 Browsers will trust what the server says and block the resource if it’s wrong.

 See here for more information: https://helmetjs.github.io/docs/dont-sniff-mimetype/